-Report shows China internet users are now roughly 800 million, which is equivalent to the total population of Japan, Russia, Mexico, and the US combined.
-China is no doubt a vast market to tap for your business.
+Report states that China’s internet users were roughly 900 million in January 2021.
+This is equivalent to the total population of Japan, Russia, Mexico, and the US combined.
+Without a doubt, this means that China’s online market has plenty of opportunities to explore.

 Data: China Internet Network Information Center; graphic by Bloomberg Businessweek

 Despite the vastness of the country, there are only 4 main ISP’s ( internet service providers) in China: China Telecom, China Unicom, China Mobile, and China Education & Research Network (CERNET).
-They pretty much cover over 95% of the internet traffic in China.
+Between the 4 of them, they cover about 95% of the total internet traffic in China.

-Also, peering with China Telecom, China Unicom, and China Mobile outside of China is very expensive especially in the Asia region.
+Additionally, peering with China Telecom, China Unicom, and China Mobile from outside of China is very expensive, especially in the APAC region.
 Direct peering with these providers often means paying premium pricing.

-Combining all the different factors mentioned above, we get: limited connectivity, lower internet coverage, and less peering points to support the demand of China’s 900 million internet users.
+Combining these factors, we get: limited connectivity, lower internet coverage, and less peering points to support the demand of China’s 900 million internet users.

-The main reason why the GFW is one of the many issues causing slow loading time is that it uses Deep Packet Inspection to monitor the internet, which sometimes may cause packet loss, meaning that the requested data couldn’t make it to a user’s computer.
+- It uses Deep Packet Inspection to monitor the internet, which may cause packet loss, meaning that the requested data couldn’t make it to a user’s computer because data is lost.

-This is then magnified due to the “limited peering capacity” issue we talked about in the previous section.
-Now, the lost packet has to be retransmitted via the congested line, which equals to slow load time/bad user experience.
+This is then magnified by the poor ISP connection issue.
+Now, the lost packet has to be retransmitted via the congested line, which results in slow load times and a bad user experience.

-To penetrate the Chinese market, you have to excel.
+To successfully enter the Chinese online market, you have to excel.
 Once past the 3-second load mark, you can expect the netizen to turn elsewhere – that’s a customer you’ve likely lost forever, and it reflects poorly on the brand you want to develop there.

 Consider how you view a website that doesn’t perform well.
 If it’s slow to load, you’ll likely close the page.
 If it lags even after loading while you’re trying to navigate, you feel frustrated and don’t want to be there.